All Episodes

 For one thing, it's the biggest single budget item.

-It's bigger than uh anything else.
+It's bigger than anything else.

-People complain about health care costs now, but in fact there is no figure on American health care.
+People complain about healthcare costs now, but in fact, there is no figure on American healthcare.

 And that'll add to the figure.

-Uh you can't do that in in socialized systems.
+You can't do that in socialized systems.

-It's a it's a it's a literal line item in the budget, and if and if what you want isn't covered by that or hasn't been budgeted for it, then you can't get it.
+And if what you want isn't covered by that or hasn't been budgeted for it, then you can't get it.

 But it's also the biggest line item in the budget.

-So the minute you have that, the minute you have government health care, you cross a line where it becomes incredibly difficult, if not impossible, to have genuine conservative government uh ever again.
+So the minute you have that, the minute you have government health care, you cross a line where it becomes incredibly difficult, if not impossible, to have genuine conservative government ever again.

 Let's go to Sylvia, who's been hanging on a long time.